Enoch Barton Garey: Early career

-President of St.John's College
+President of St. John's College

-In 1923 Garey became president of his alma mater, St. John's, narrowing the military scope of the college so students could concentrate on getting a bachelor's degree.
+In 1923 Garey became president of his alma mater, St. John's College in Annapolis, Maryland, narrowing the military scope of the college so students could concentrate on getting a bachelor's degree.
 He abolished compulsory military training, replacing the cadet corps with a voluntary ROTC.
 In September 1924 Garey brought the nation's first Naval Reserve program to St. John's as a pilot program to test the scheme for the Navy.
 (The US Naval Academy in Annapolis would not begin issuing bachelor's degrees until 1933.)
 Program graduates were appointed as ensigns in the Naval Reserve.
 This initial program's success was enough to convince the Navy to establish six full-scale NROTC programs at Northwestern, Harvard, Yale, UC Berkeley, the University of Washington and Georgia Institute of Technology in 1926.
 Thus, the 1924-25 catalog was correct in saying, "This is the only college at which such a unit is maintained.
 In the future there will be many other colleges having such a course, but St. John's has the honor of being the first."
+During Garey's presidency the rank of the college rose, as did the enrollment.

-Maryland Police Force
+Maryland State Police

-In 1926, though, Garey left St. John's and the voluntary ROTC program folded.
+In 1929, though, Garey left St. John's and the voluntary ROTC program folded.
 By 1929 the Naval Reserve unit and Department of Naval Science had also disappeared due to lack of interest, despite the longevity of the six regular programs that had succeeded the St. John's College experiment (which all still exist in 2013, albeit with significant historical gaps at Harvard and Yale).
-After St. John's, Garey became involved in the Maryland Police Force.
+After St. John's, Garey became Superintendent of the Maryland State Police.
 One of his most memorable experiences was on February 8, 1936.
 He and some other members of his police force attempted to deliver food to the people of Tangier Island during a terrible ice and snow storm.
 While attempting to deliver the food, fellow Sergeant William V. Hunter got stuck in the frozen ice of Chesapeake Bay and died of frostbite and exposure.
-After retiring from the State Police force, Garey settled down in his Towson home off of Joppa Road with his wife Alice, four sons, and two daughters.
-He was head of the Veteran's Administration in Westwood (Los Angeles, CA) during World War II, and resided in Santa Monica.

-He died in Los Angeles on September 24, 1957.
+A lighter aspect of the State Police job was a very large Colonial Days pageant which drew a crowd of 50,000 to Annapolis, including President and Mrs. Collidge.
+One of Garey's roles in this event was to arrest persons who did not dress in colonial costume for the festival.
+The prisoners could be released from jail by making a charitable contribution.

+The Garey School for Boys

+By the 1933-1934 academic year Major Garey had established a private, boarding school housed on the 550 acre estate, Oakington, overlooking the Chesapeake Bay near Havre de Grace, Maryland.
+During summer months this facility became a camp where sailing and equestrian skills were taught.
+His educational approach was progressive.
+For example, he favored project-based instruction and championed inclusivity for the differently abled.
+"College board exams will never be a bugaboo for boys trained in this way."